spences10/mcp-memory-libsql/README.md

 ### Hybrid Search

  Hybrid Search fuses text results (FTS5 when available, otherwise `LIKE`) with vector similarity using an RRF-style scoring function:

 - Score = `HYBRID_TEXT_WEIGHT * (1/(k + text_rank)) + HYBRID_VECTOR_WEIGHT * (1/(k + vector_rank))`
 - Defaults: text=0.4, vector=0.6, k=60
 - Requires an embeddings provider to generate a vector for the text query.
 If unavailable or dims mismatch, hybrid degrades to text-only.
 - If FTS5 is not available, the server falls back to `LIKE` transparently.
+ - When FTS is active, the text-side rank uses BM25 (if available) for higher-quality ordering; otherwise it uses name ordering.

 Enable and tune: